L & P Plater Drivers Restrictions In ACT

 Exemptions apply for employment, education purposes, and for family members.
 Once you hold your P1 plates for 12 months and get your green P2 plates, these restrictions will no longer apply.

-Additionally, if you are 25+ years of age when you get your Ps, you will go directly to the P2 stage, skipping the P1 stage and passenger restrictions, though you will still need to display P2 plates for 3 years (1 year P1 + 2 years P2) before getting your full licence.
+Additionally, if you are 25 years or older when you get your Ps, you will go directly to the P2 stage, skipping the P1 stage and passenger restrictions, though you will still need to display P2 plates for 3 years (1 year P1 + 2 years P2) before getting your full licence.

 L & P Platers Can Learn More About Road Rules & Stay Safe With Driving Instruction